-Few simple deterministic rules and parameters interact to generate seemingly infinite and complex unpredictable patterns of behavior Generative science is an interdisciplinary and multidisciplinary science that explores the natural world and its complex behaviours as a generative process.
+Social complexity.
+Generative science.
+Interaction between a few simple rules and parameters can produce endless, unpredictable complexity Generative science is an interdisciplinary and multidisciplinary science that explores the natural world and its complex behaviours as a generative process.

 Generative science shows how deterministic and finite rules and parameters in the natural phenomena interact with each other to generate seemingly unanticipated and infinite behaviour.
 Yet, these innumerable unforeseen generative patterns and unexpected generative behaviours are fundamentally deterministic.
 Elemental perspective Generative sciences explore natural phenomena at several levels including physical, biological and social processes as generative processes.
 It explores complex natural processes through continuous interactions among elemental entities based upon parsimonious and simple universal rules and parameters.
 Scientific and philosophical origins In 1996 Joshua M.

 W. Process philosophy.
 Process philosophy (or ontology of becoming) identifies metaphysical reality with change and development.

 Since the time of Plato and Aristotle, philosophers have posited true reality as "timeless", based on permanent substances, while processes are denied or subordinated to timeless substances.
 If Socrates changes, becoming sick, Socrates is still the same (the substance of Socrates being the same), and change (his sickness) only glides over his substance: change is accidental, whereas the substance is essential.
 Therefore, classic ontology denies any full reality to change, which is conceived as only accidental and not essential.
 Dynamics.
 Stigmergy.
 Stigmergy is a mechanism of indirect coordination between agents or actions.
 The principle is that the trace left in the environment by an action stimulates the performance of a next action, by the same or a different agent.